What is Occupational Therapy?

 2. Issues with fine motor skills.
 Some children struggle with tasks that require strength, control, and dexterity of the small hand muscles.
 Kids who have trouble with fine motor skills will have a difficult time with tasks like using scissors, drawing, stringing beads, and using utensils.
 If fine motor skill issues aren’t addressed, a child with delays in this area could have a hard time performing essential activities like writing and using computers once they enter school.

 3. Trouble with gross motor skills.
-Occupational therapy services can also help children who have trouble with gross motor skills.
+Our Occupational therapy services in San Antonio can also help children who have trouble with gross motor skills.
 Gross motor skills involve the major muscle groups such as the arms, legs, and torso.
 Kids experiencing gross motor skill issues will have difficulties related to balance, strength, endurance and coordination – which can affect their ability to climb stairs, walk, hop, and play catch, among other activities.

 4. Sensory processing problems.
 Children with sensory processing disorders can benefit from pediatric occupational therapy.
 If your child seems to overreact to touch, taste, sounds, or smells, that’s a common sign that he or she could have sensory processing issues and might need occupational therapy.
 Kids with sensory processing problems may also display under-sensitivity.
 This means they may keep seeking out sensations by moving around and touching everything constantly.